ufal/olimpic-icdar24/docs/linearized-musicxml.md

 In MusicXML these are represented by an element `<grace>`, that behave similarly to the `<chord>` element.
 Therefore in the linearized representation, grace notes are represented by a `grace` token.

+Grace notes can be slashed, which in MusicXML is represented by an attribute `slash="yes"`.
+If that attribute is present, then the `"grace"` token is followed by a `"grace:slash"` token.

 ### Clef `<clef>`